 "Absolutely without fail- challenge poor practice or performance.
-If you ignore or collude with poor practice it makes it harder to sound the alarm when things go wrong"

-"Sounding the Alarm" - Barnardos)
+If you ignore or collude with poor practice it makes it harder to sound the alarm when things go wrong" "Sounding the Alarm" - Barnardos)

-The school has a duty to ensure that the highest level of professional behaviour applies to relationships between staff and children, and that all members of staff and volunteers are clear about what constitutes appropriate behaviour and professional boundaries and will follow the code of conduct.
+The school has a duty to ensure that professional behaviour applies to relationships between staff and children, and that all members of staff are clear about what constitutes appropriate behaviour and professional boundaries.